422 Bath Road

 A recent selection, this is a dwarf evergreen azalea with a compact mounded habit and pretty lilac-rose flowers in spring, an ideal garden choice; absolutely must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 Compact Korean Azalea is smothered in stunning clusters of lightly-scented lilac purple trumpet-shaped flowers with purple spots at the ends of the branches in mid spring before the leaves.
-It has forest green foliage.
-The narrow leaves turn an outstanding purple in the fall.
-The fruit is not ornamentally significant.
+It has forest green evergreen foliage.
+The narrow leaves turn an outstanding purple in the fall, which persists throughout the winter.